The barefoot movement and its veterinary researchers have come up with a reliable way to tell whether a hoof is well-trimmed overall.

 Everything about the horse's hoof works better when the foot lands on the ground heel-first.
 The hoof capsule flexes in such a way that you get the best shock absorption, the best circulation, and balanced wear.
 The digital cushion is tough and the frog and heels are wide; they are able to protect the foot from amazing amounts of hard work.

-The horse's movement, when the front feet can land heel-first, is big and free -- some people describe it as "dressage-y."
+The horse's movement, when the front feet can land heel-first, is big and free.

 When the foot lands toe-first, none of these things work well.